julienvincent/ts-codec/README.md

 ### `.optional()`

-Any codec can be made optional by calling `.optional()` on the codec
+Any codec can be made optional by calling `.optional()` on the codec.

+Calling `.optional` on a codec produces a new codec.
+It does _not_ modify the original

 ```ts
 import * as t from 'ts-codec';